the-tetracontadigon/dent/README.md

 > Ghost mode loading...

 Very much a WIP.
-Closed source (and for profit.)
+Closed source (as of now.)

 ## MVP Roadmap